microsoft/vscode-docs/docs/java/java-project.md

 ### Standalone Java file support

 Visual Studio Code also supports Java files without a project system.
 The solution is folder-based, so you can open a source folder with Visual Studio Code.
-After switching from [Syntax Mode](#syntax-mode) to Project Mode (by selecting the **Report compilation errors...** Quick Fix), all the Java files within the folder will be properly compiled with all language features available.
+After switching from [Lightweight Mode](#lightweight-mode) to Project Mode (by selecting the **Report compilation errors...** Quick Fix), all the Java files within the folder will be properly compiled with all language features available.
 You can also run and debug standalone files.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/standalone.mp4" type="video/mp4">